 Move your event outside of the traditional hotel ballroom setting, or if you can’t get out of the ballroom, think about getting out of the room for at least part of the meeting.
 Don’t just keep people sitting in chairs all day.
 Consider planning moments for networking, team-building activities, and other exercises that enable people to connect with each other in new, innovative ways.
 These types of non-traditional, unique experiences will keep your meeting feeling fresh and lively year over year.

 Make your company feel like an exclusive community and your sales meeting feel like an exclusive event by allowing your employees to feel proud to be part of your organization.
 Brand all elements of your sales meeting, from presentations to breakout room spaces and everything in between to generate excitement about all that your company is and all it has to offer.

 Even if you do still need to employ the occasional PowerPoint presentation to get your information across, enhance them with dynamic content to keep your employees engaged.
 Consider creating powerful opening videos, highlight reels, and interactive polls to keep your audience from tuning out and checking out.

-If you need support with your 2018 sales meeting strategy or execution, please contact us.
+If you need support with your upcoming sales meeting strategy or execution, please contact us.

-If you’d like to learn more about sales meetings we’ve executed for other clients, please visit our Insperity case study where you’ll hear from our client about how we’ve partnered with them to execute successful sales meetings for the last 6 years.
+If you’d like to learn more about sales meetings we’ve executed for other clients, please visit our Insperity case study where you’ll hear from our clients about how we’ve partnered with them to execute successful sales meetings over the last 6 years.

 Your Events Matter, Make them Memorable.